xiuqiao/KoalaAdDemo/README.md

 > **5.High accuracy of ad serving**<br/>

 ## Account
-Please contact with our AM for account registeration.
+Please contact with our AM for account.

 ## Terms
 #### 1.oid